lorenzocelli/rust-lin-reg/README.md

 ## Usage

-Build the project with `cargo build` and run the exectuable (e.g. `./target/debug/rust-lin-reg`).
+Build and run the project with `cargo run`.
 The program will load the 'Advertising.csv' dataset, print the linear regression coefficients, and compute the residual standard error (RSE) for both simple and multiple regression.

 ```bash
 [7.032593549127704, 0.04753664043301969]